 Playing with your food

-istock/BraunSIn Germany, cutting up your potato with a knife implies that you don't think it's all the way done.
-To avoid insulting your host, smash your potatoes with a fork, instead (plus, you'll get better gravy coverage!).
-And no matter where you eat in the world, Napier-Fitzpatrick says, "if you refuse their food, you refuse their culture, which is refusing them.
-So you should at least try the food, if you can."
-Be sure to follow these house guest etiquette rules when you're a guest in someone's home.
+In Germany, cutting up your potato with a knife implies that you don’t think it’s all the way done.
+To avoid insulting your host, smash your potatoes with a fork, instead (plus, you’ll get better gravy coverage!).
+And no matter where you eat in the world, Napier-Fitzpatrick says, “if you refuse their food, you refuse their culture, which is refusing them.
+So you should at least try the food, if you can.”

 Swearing at the dinner table